krll-corp/GPT-1/README.md

-# PRIME: Programmable Response and Intelligent Machine Executor
+# PRIME: Programmable Response and Intelligent Machine Executor: GPT-1

 PRIME is a small language model based on the GPT-2 architecture.
 This project demonstrates a simplified implementation of a language model using PyTorch and the Hugging Face Transformers library.
 The model is trained on a small dataset of text sequences and is capable of basic text generation tasks.

+This is a first actually working GPT(Generative Ptratrained Transformer) model which is trained on a little text including two chat sequences

 ## Features